robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 # 0. Things fall apart

 Let's send our non-TLS enabled proxy an HTTPS request and watch as everything goes wrong.
-Change the domain in our DNS server to `google.com`.
-Change the domain in our proxy to `google.com` as well, and set the port that it listens and sends on to `443` (by convention, the HTTPS port).
+Change the target hostname in our DNS server to `google.com`.
+Change the hostname in our proxy to `google.com` as well, and set the port that it listens and sends on to `443` (by convention, the HTTPS port).
 Set your phone's DNS server to be your laptop's local IP address, then start up our DNS server and TCP proxy.

 Visit `google.com` on your phone.
 Google very sensibly insists on being served over HTTPS, and when your phone's browser finds out that our proxy doesn't understand TLS it will immediately give up and close its TCP connection.
 It will display an error.